 Check out my Complete Guide to a Viking River Cruise article to learn more about the overall experience onboard.

-My husband, Pop, and I usually design our vacations to Europe, and we like talking about and planning what we want to see and where we want to stay beforehand.
+My husband and I usually design our vacations to Europe, and we like talking about and planning what we want to see and where we want to stay beforehand.
 However, we heard more and more from friends about how much they enjoy European river cruises.
 So we decided to leave our comfort zone and find out more.
 We’re glad we did.

 River cruising allows travelers to visit many great places while only having to unpack once.
 (Sounds good, right?)
 Essentially, you’re staying in a floating full-service hotel with amenities and planned excursions.
 We chose Viking River Cruises because of its stellar reputation and its 15-day Grand European Tour that began in Amsterdam, traveled down the Rhine, Main, and Danube rivers, and concluded in Budapest.
 You could, of course, choose to begin in Budapest and end in Amsterdam.
 It’s the same journey in reverse.
 Viking continues to add boats and ports of call, so there are plenty of options depending on your geographic and sightseeing interests.